 At the date of the financial statements, trading derivatives are measured at fair value.
 The change in fair value is recognised in profit or loss.
 In the separate accounts, the measurement is recognised in profit or loss from financial operations.
 For the purposes of Group reporting, where trading in commodity derivatives forms a significant part of the Group's total trading activities, the measurement effect is recognised in "Gain (loss) from commodity derivatives for trading with electricity and gas, net", a separate line item under "Total sales" for commodity derivatives with electricity and gas.
-The measurement effect for commodity derivatives with environment effect is recognised in "Gain".
+The measurement effect for commodity derivatives with emission rights is included in line item "Emission rights, net".